 “Alan Bonner has the means of a pauper but sings with the heart of a king” is what one critic wrote of the English musician’s 2nd album Balladeer in 2013.

-In summer 2017 Bonner found himself in Galway on the west coast of Ireland making his fourth record Songs in the key of Sea – The Galway Bay EP.
+In the summer of 2017 Bonner found himself in Galway on the west coast of Ireland making his fourth record Songs in the key of Sea – The Galway Bay EP.

-Recorded without bells and whistles, with Piano and Bonner’s distinctive vocals taking centre stage.
-The EP also features collaborations with Galway based artists Pa Reidy and Tracy Bruen lending their talents to the record with Willow Sea as Producer.
+Recorded without bells and whistles, with Piano and Bonner’s distinctive vocals taking center stage.
+The EP also features collaborations with Galway-based artists Pa Reidy and Tracy Bruen lending their talents to the record with Willow Sea as Producer.

-Bonner has also founded legendary music nights in Berlin at Laksmi & Alaska Bar, attracting musicians and performers from all corners of the globe.
+He has also founded legendary music nights in Berlin at Laksmi & Alaska Bar, attracting musicians and performers from around the globe.

-Prior to this, he has toured extensively across the UK, Ireland, Europe, Australia and the USA.
-He has received airplay on BBC6 Music and MTV Italy and appeared in Grazia, Gay Times, Attitude, Time Out London and RTE Ireland.
-Prior to Songs in the Key of Sea, he has released the albums Songs for the Heartshaped (2008) Balladeer (2012) and Night Music (2016) to favourable reviews.
+Prior to this, he has toured extensively across the UK, Ireland, Europe, Australia, and the USA.
+He has received airplay on BBC6 Music and MTV Italy and appeared in Grazia, Gay Times, Attitude, Time Out London, and RTE Ireland.
+Prior to Songs in the Key of Sea, he has released the albums Songs for the Heartshaped (2008) Balladeer (2012), and Night Music (2016) to favorable reviews.